ImJuanan/flask-milligram/docs/macros.rst

 .. py:function:: render_pagination(pagination, fragment='', endpoint=None, ellipses='…')

-    :param pagination: :class:`~flask_sqlalchemy.Pagination` instance.
+    :param pagination: A Flask-SQLAlchemy :class:`~flask_sqlalchemy.Pagination` instance.
-    :param fragment: Add URL fragment into link.
+    :param fragment: URL fragment added into link.
-    :param endpoint: Which endpoint to call when a page number is clicked.
+    :param endpoint: Endpoint to call when a page number is clicked.
     :param ellipses: Symbol to use to indicate that pages have been skipped.